Jobijollof/MERN-STACK-IMPLEMENTATION/README.md

 `ls`

- P.S In order to see some more useful information about files and directories, you can use following combination of keys `ls -lih`
+ P.S In order to see some more useful information about files and directories, you can use following combination of keys:

+ `ls -lih`

  - It will show you different properties and size in human readable format.
- - You can learn more about different useful keys for ls command with `ls --help`.
+ - You can learn more about different useful keys for ls command with:

+  `ls --help`.

 Now change your current directory to the newly created one: